wiremock/python-wiremock/README.md

 4. Use the `wm_server` fixture in your tests and make requests against the mock server.

-You can read more about testcontainer support in python-wiremock [here](docs/testcontainers.md).
+You can read more about Testcontainers support in python-wiremock [here](docs/testcontainers.md).

 ## Examples